Boubacar Kamara: I want to play in the Champions League with Marseille | Goal.com

 The versatile midfielder featured in 24 league games last season to help the Phocaeans finished second in the division and nick a place in the top European competition.

-Kamara has been linked to several European countries following his consistent performances for Andre Villas-Boas’ men but has assured he will not be leaving Stade Velodrome this summer.
+Kamara has been linked to several European clubs following his consistent performances for Andre Villas-Boas’ men but has assured he will not be leaving Stade Velodrome this summer.

 “No there is no doubt for me, I will continue the journey here.
 We have the Champions League, we finished second, the team remains the same so I will stay,” Kamara said in a pre-match conference.